Synonyms: Gaster (in Greek); venter (in Latin).

 The posterior vagal trunk derived mostly from the right vagus nerve and partially from the left vagus nerve enters the abdomen on the posterior surface of the esophagus; shortly after going into the abdomen it also supplies rise to 3 types of branches.

 - Coeliac branchto the coeliac ganglion.

-- Nerve of Grassiis the name given to 1 or more branches of the posterior vagal trunk which originates at the level of the gastroesophageal junction and provides the gastric fundus.
+- Nerve of Grassiis the name given to one or more branches of the posterior vagal trunk which originates at the level of the gastroesophageal junction and supplies the gastric fundus.

-- Gastric branch (nerve of Latarjet) which runs along the lesser curvature and provides branches to the posterior outermost layer of the stomach.
+- Gastric branch (nerve of Latarjet) which runs along the lesser curvature and supplies branches to the posterior outermost layer of the stomach.

-The nerves of Latarjet provide the acid and pepsin secreting regions of the stomach.
+The nerves of Latarjet supplies the acid and pepsin secreting regions of the stomach.